Bylaws Of The American Association Of Intensive English Programs

 Section 1.
-The Advisory Board shall be composed of the Immediate Past President, the Vice President for Advocacy, the Vice President for Standards, and up to ten individuals invited by the Executive Board to serve for a period of up to three years.
+The Advisory Council shall be composed of the Immediate Past President, and up to ten individuals invited by the Executive Board to serve for a period of up to three years.
 Invited individuals shall not be directors of member programs or their designated representatives.

 Section 3.
 The duties of the members of this board shall be to provide the Association with advice and support in the attainment of the Association’s goals.

 Section 1.
 The following actions by the Executive Board shall entitle an applicant or member to a review pursuant to this Article: